KPourgourides/UAVTrafficPy/README.md

 **Warning**: *in this walkthrough we use data from the open-source [pNEUMA dataset](https://open-traffic.epfl.ch/index.php/downloads/), and specifically the dataset `20181024_d2_0900_0930.csv`.
 We proceed to use the tool for a specific intersection contained in this dataset, which has a certain topology, entry and exit points, components, lanes, traffic cycles, and other characteristics.
 When we deploy the tool for a different intersection, we should make the appropriate modifications.*

+**Note**: I recommended using a Python-based Jupyter Notebook to work with the tool as it acts as a pipeline to complete a number of subsequent tasks that each have their own separate results and outputs.

 ## Acquiring the data in the correct format

 In order to use the tool properly in later stages, the first and most important task is to acquire the drone-based